 Psychologist Therapist Counselling Hamilton

-Here psychologist Dr. Jennifer Barbera explains what psychotherapy is, who, other than a psychotherapist, is authorized to perform psychotherapy and how to identify a reputable clinician that can provide psychotherapy.
+Here psychologist Dr. Jennifer Barbera explains what psychotherapy is, who, other than a psychotherapist is authorized to perform psychotherapy and how to identify a reputable clinician that can provide psychotherapy.
 You can also visit our services FAQ page for specific details about our services, which are available in Hamilton or online anywhere in Ontario.

 What is the difference between psychotherapy and counselling?